intermine/im-docs/docs/index.md

 ### Welcome to InterMine! 👋

-Before diving into details on the BlueGenes user interface and its capabilities, let us introduce some background information about the InterMine software.
+Before diving into details on the InterMine Server documentation and its capabilities, let us introduce some background information about the InterMine software.

 ### Disparate data in, unified data out